-Statistical analysis was conducted using IBM SPSS Statistics, Version 23.0 (IBM Corp., Armonk, NY, USA).
+Statistical analysis was conducted using IBM SPSS Statistics, Version 26.0 (IBM Corp., Armonk, NY, USA).
 Descriptive and analytic statistics were employed to depict and examine drug resistance profiles and rates.
-Counts were described using proportions or percentages, and group differences were assessed using the chi-squared ( $\chi^2$ ) test.
+Counts were described using proportions or percentages, and group differences were assessed using the χ^2 test.
 A logistic regression model was utilized to analyze the factors influencing drug resistance in patients with TB.
-The outcomes were visualized using GraphPad Prism 9.3 (GraphPad Software, San Diego, CA, USA).
-Two-tailed tests were performed, with a significance level of $\alpha = 0.05$ .
+The outcomes were visualized using GraphPad Prism 9.3.
+Two-tailed tests were performed, with a significance level of $\alpha = 0.05$.

-The Ethics Committee of Baotou Medical College approved this study (Ethical number: Baotou Medical College Ethics Committee Approval [2023] No. 16).
-The Committee approved the waiver of informed consent from parents/guardians of the minors, due to the study being a retrospective analysis of clinical data and all methods were performed in accordance with the ethical guidelines.
+This study was approved by the Ethics Committee of Baotou Medical College.
+The Ethics Committee approved the waiver of informed consent from parents/guardians of the minors, because the present study was a retrospective analysis of clinical data and all methods were performed in accordance with the ethical guidelines.